 Treatment decisions are often met with fear, confusion, and a glimmer of hope for future health and happiness.
 Unfortunately, it's not uncommon for me to hear that therapy and counseling has failed in the past—even to point where there's an increase in symptoms.

 I am pleased to offer:

 • Confidential and compassionate treatment consultation for individuals diagnosed with BPD or who engage in self-injury, their loved ones, parents, and other caregivers

 • Information and research about evidence-based treatments for borderline personality disorder and self-harm such as Dialectical Behavior Therapy (DBT), Mentalization-Based Treatment (MBT), Schema-Focused Therapy, STEPPS, and Transference-Focused Psychotherapy

 • Personalized recommendations based on your individual needs*

 We're in this together.

-* Amanda Smith, MSW accepts no financial compensation
+* Amanda Smith, LMSW accepts no financial compensation

 from treatment centers or mental health professionals.